 Some of your nonpriority, unsecured debts will not be discharged upon the completion of your chapter 13 plan, however, they are stalled from collection during the plan.
 These debts include:

 - Criminal penalties,

 - Student loans (although there may be some exceptions), and

 We’re Here to Help You Now

 If you are thinking about filing for chapter 13 bankruptcy, we can help you.
 Our attorneys are highly skilled in bankruptcy law and have helped many others just like you around the country.
-Let our team see what we can do to help with your financial goals as well.
+Let our Kansas City Chapter 13 bankruptcy lawyers assess your financial situation today.